educates/labs-installation-guides/workshops/lab-lookup-configuration/workshop/content/00-workshop-overview.md

-It is assumed that you have already undertaken the workshop on how to perform the initial installation of the Educates lookup service, which covers basic concepts needed when configuring the Educates lookup services, such as clusters, tenants and clients.
+It is assumed that you have already undertaken the workshop on how to perform the initial installation of the Educates lookup service, which covers basic concepts needed when configuring the Educates lookup service, such as clusters, tenants and clients.